 In normal U.S. results, Sales Rank Express is similar to Amazon.com in that only one version of a book is displayed fully, with the rest appearing only in this listing of versions.
 But Sales Rank Express also provides an easy way to look up all of a book’s versions together, with the “Get Versions” button.
 (See below.)

 The versions row is omitted if the book is in only one version, or if none other are linked, or if the item is an audiobook download, or if you’re looking up versions directly with the “Get Versions” button.
 Also, it is missing when you’re looking up pairings with the “Get Pairings” button.

-After signing up an individual book for tracking, you will see a chart of up to a week’s sales ranks.
+After activating tracking for an individual book, you will see a chart of up to a week’s sales ranks.
 Charts are logarithmic, meaning that number values are spaced farther apart at the top.
 This compensates for Amazon’s sales ranks, which change in smaller increments as books reach higher ranks.
-If the book currently has no sales rank, you’ll see “No Rank Tracking” in place of the display.
+If the book currently has no sales rank, you’ll see “No Trackable Rank” in place of the display.
 For one special use of this chart, see below.

-Note that NovelRank’s frequency of rank checking varies dynamically, so the last charted value may be several hours behind and differ significantly from the current rank as reported by Sales Rank Express.
+Note that the frequency of rank checking varies dynamically, so the last charted value may be several hours behind and differ significantly from the current rank reported by Sales Rank Express.